March 9, 2026

 TalkToMeGuy: And I will too plant the flag in the ground of all things fermented.
 I'm a big fan of everything that you named.

 TalkToMeGuy: And the benefits.
-Now I can really...
-And do you think that we can...
-We both agree we should get rid of glyphosate.
-Until then, until we can...
-Because it's going to take a while, once we ever do stop using it in this country, eventually it seems like we've got to figure it out, other countries.
-In the interim, I'm kind of jumping to what chapter is that?
-There's a chapter...
-Oh, chapter 11, reboot today for a healthy tomorrow.
+Now I can really think.
+Do you think that we can, we both agree we should get rid of glyphosate.
+Until then, until we can, because it's going to take a while, once we ever do stop using it in this country, eventually it seems like we've got to figure it out.

 Dr. Stephanie Seneff: I would think so.
 I mean, certainly I try everything.
-I'm a great fan of the sun and I just think it's really such a simple thing to get outside.
+I'm a great fan of the sun and I just think really such a simple thing to get outside.
 I think people should try to be outside as much as they can.

 My eyes are fine, which I think is quite remarkable given that I've never used sunglasses because people think, oh, we got to protect the eyes of the sunglasses.
 It's the wrong way to go.
 But of course, the glyphosate actually goes into the eyes.
-Anthony Sampsel, he's a friend of mine and we've collaborated and he's an interesting guy, but he's gotten a hold of a lot of documents from Monsanto that were their own early studies on glyphosate.
-And he's seen that they've observed that it goes into the eyes and causes trouble there.
+Anthony Sampson has, you know, he's a friend of mine and we've collaborated and he's an interesting guy, but he's gotten a hold of a lot of documents from Monsanto that were their own early studies on glyphosate and he's seen that they've observed, you know, that it goes into the eyes and causes trouble there.
 So I suspect that glyphosate exposure and glyphosate also messes up the skin because the melanin, the skin tanning agent, comes out of that chikamate pathway.

 We didn't talk about this, but many different vital molecules in biology come out of that pathway that glyphosate blocks in the gut microbes.
-So people end up with deficiencies in critical things.

-And, you know, and then I, it's clear that I'm being overexposed.
-I don't have to get out of the sun because I don't tan.
+So people end up with deficiencies in critical things and one of them is melanin.
+I have a lot of people say to me, oh, I can't get out in the sun.
+I just, I never tan.
+I just, I just burn, you know, my skin is white.
+I get red and, you know, and then I, it's clear that I'm being over exposed to the sun.
+I have to get out of the sun because I don't tan.
 And I think that means I don't have enough melanin in my skin.
 And this melanin is a product of the pathway that glyphosate blocks.
 You can imagine that it would be deficient.
 So I think the glyphosate is, and of course, glyphosate also causes mitochondrial damage in the, in the eyes.

 It's going to cause inflammation, which is going to damage the retina.
 So I suspect that the reason why, you know, and sunscreen use has just gone up tremendously over the past three decades tremendously.
 And we're so obsessed with making sure we, we slobber ourselves with sunscreen.
-And that's also probably connected to glyphosate.
-Just that people are more aware that the sun is causing damage because it is causing damage because glyphosate is disrupting the enzymes, all the, all the mechanisms that the body has to protect this, the, the body from sunlight, because, you know, sunlight is a gift, really a very big gift of energy source that plants use very effectively to turn, you know, carbon dioxide into, into biomass.
-And animals use the sun, I think, for mobility and for thinking for the brain.
-The neurons and the muscle cells take a tremendous amount of energy.
+And that's also probably connected to glyphosate, just that people are more aware that the sun is causing damage because it is causing damage because glyphosate is disrupting the enzymes, all the, all the mechanisms that the body has to protect this, the body from sunlight, because, you know, sunlight is a gift, really a very big gift of energy source that plants use very effectively to turn, you know, carbon dioxide into the sun.
+And so we're going to get into, into, into biomass and animals use the sun, I think, for mobility and for thinking for the brain, the neurons and the muscle cells take a tremendous amount of energy.
 And they can really, the animals can afford to use that kind of energy because they get exposure to the sun.
-And so when we avoid the sun, we're really disturbing the mitochondrial energy supply that's going to cause all kinds of troubles, you know, things like chronic fatigue syndrome and various neurological diseases like autism and Alzheimer's.
+And so when we avoid the sun, we're really disturbing the mitochondrial energy supply that's going to cause all kinds of troubles, you know, things like chronic fatigue syndrome and various neurological diseases, like autism and Alzheimer's.
+So I think very, very important for all of, for the whole body health to get sun exposure to the eyes and to the skin.

+TalkToMeGuy: Well, and I, not unlike yourself, I have never had anything done to my eyes, no cataract surgery, which I think is sort of the hip replacement of, you know, right now, also, because everybody's having cataract surgery.
+They're like, Oh, I know, I can't believe it.
 And I'm like, why?
-I, you know, I, it's amazing how we come up, we're fixing things that if we fix the main thing, which is polluting our atmosphere and stopping with a glyphosate, we might not have to fix all these things.
+I, you know, I, it's amazing how we come up.
+We're fixing things that if we fix the main thing, which is polluting our atmosphere and stopping with a glyphosate, we might not have to fix all these things.

 Dr. Stephanie Seneff: What a radical idea.
-That's what I think for sure.
+I think for sure.
 Yeah, it's really interesting how we put up with it.
-And we just go along with the, you know, oh, yeah, of course, oh, yeah, I had cataract surgery, of course, you know, it's just like everyone does.
+And we just go along with the, you know, oh, yeah, of course.

+Oh, yeah, I had cataract surgery, of course, you know, it's just like everyone does.
 It's just the normal thing to do now.
 And so it becomes normalized.
 And of course, autism too, I think becomes normalized.
-Now, they're saying autism is sort of another way to be normal.
-You know, the kid can't speak, but that's not really a problem, you know, I mean, hello, there's special, there's special, there's something.
+Now they're saying autism is sort of another way to be normal.
+You know, the kid can't speak, but that's not really a problem, you know, I mean, hello.

-TalkToMeGuy: And I'm not ditching in any way autistic kids.
-That's not, it's not their fault, but it's like, they're trying to normalize this thing that is not.
+TalkToMeGuy: There's special, there's special, there's something.
+And I'm not dishing in any way autistic kids.
+That's not, it's not their fault, but it's like, we're trying to normalize this thing that is not.

-Dr. Stephanie Seneff: How we can do that.
+Dr. Stephanie Seneff: Right.
 Yeah.
-And even ADHD, you know, which is now total epidemic, I think something like 12% of the kids.
+And I just think that's messed up to be polite.
 Yeah.
+And even ADHD, you know, which is now total epidemic, I think something like a percent of the kids.
+Yeah.
 Yeah, it's really sad.
 Yeah.

 TalkToMeGuy: I wish we'd all take diet classes, but like, you know, how to eat clean food.
 Let's just start out.

-Dr. Stephanie Seneff: I know.
-And it's so simple, really.
+Dr. Stephanie Seneff: And it's so simple, really.
 And I do think people should value time in the kitchen more.
 I think people are so hung up on efficiency, right?
-They don't want to waste time cooking.
+They don't waste time cooking.
 So they just buy processed foods to stick it in the oven.
+You know, something very easy.
+People should really honor the kitchen and spend more time cooking and go back to whole foods and, you know, from scratch and all that kind of thing.

 TalkToMeGuy: Just don't eat anything out of a box.
+Right.

-Dr. Stephanie Seneff: And you know, you're doing this to keep yourself safe from COVID.
-This is something that I really wish the government would emphasize that people need to eat well in order to protect themselves from COVID, you know?
+Just go around the edges.
+You'll be fine.
+And, you know, you're doing this to keep yourself safe from COVID.
+This is something that I really wish the government would emphasize that people need to eat well in order to protect themselves from COVID.

 TalkToMeGuy: It would be quite a thing.
 I'd be happy to talk about that.
 There was the, in the way backstage, I did cook professionally for 20 years on and off in between other jobs, other lives.
+Oh, wow.
+And so I just think it's, I just don't understand the go out and get something in a box and heat it.
+Like, like the infamous macaroni and cheese in a box.
+Right.

-TalkToMeGuy: You know, macaroni and cheese can be, macaroni and cheese can be such a delicious thing, but you can make it with a good, clean grain and the same thing cheeses.
+Dr. Stephanie Seneff: You know, macaroni and cheese can be, macaroni and cheese can be such a delicious thing, but you can make it with a good, clean grain and the same thing cheeses.
 And it's like mind-blowingly wonderful.
 Right.

 Dr. Stephanie Seneff: And it is true that kids today aren't even being taught how to cook.
 So they feel like it's kind of a foreign thing, right?
 So they really don't know how to do it, even though it's not really that hard.
 But it's, it can be a hurdle, I think, when they'd never get practiced with it as a child.